No one wants to be confronted with a bed bug infestation and one of the burning questions – can bed bugs live outside?

 How Can I Get Rid Of Bed Bugs

-If you are unfortunate enough to have some unwanted visitors in the form of bedbugs, there are some things that you can do in order to rid your home of these lodgers.
+If you are unfortunate enough to have some unwanted visitors in the form of bedbugs, there are some things that you can do to rid your home of these lodgers.

 - Vacuuming affected items thoroughly.